Consumer insights guide

 - Getting started with consumer insights

-- How to find consumer insights on social media
+- How to find social media consumer insights

 Consumer insights are data that brands use to help them understand consumer wants, needs, attitudes, and sentiment.
 They help brands increase and strengthen their interactions with users.
 Encouraging long-term relationships and improved customer retention.